Awards

 - 1983 – Francis Keppel

-Below are several (but not all) of the criteria that is taking into consideration when selecting an award recipient for the Gayle C. Wilson Service to Education Award.
+Below are several (but not all) of the criteria that is taking into consideration when selecting an award recipient for the Gayle C. Wilson Outstanding Service to the Profession Award.

-- Counseling Students: always serve/advocate for students first with passion and integrity
+- Consistently serves and advocates for students with passion and integrity.

 Previous Award Winners: